wmconnolly/100-days-of-code/log.md

 Several coding challenges tonight, it has been the best tweak I've made to my 100 Days approach.
 More tomorrow!

 **Thoughts:** Peak productivity is an equillibrium between activity and efficiency; in the context of learning Go, I find this to mean I'm getting the most out of reading (best practices, available tools, etc) and then solving/typing some code katas.

+---

+## Day 28, October 30, 2019

+**Today's Progress:** Spent little time reading today, mostly worked on katas (completed three).
+**Thoughts:** The shift made by working on katas is that it puts your mind into a _"how do I solve this problem"_ mode.
+It isolates a hurdle overwhich we can jump with code.
+I'm really starting to look for **business-value** items in my day-job I could write a `Go` script for...
+We shall see ^.^